Boot Barn Holdings Inc (BOOT) Shares Decline Despite Market Challenges - News Heater

-Boot Barn Holdings Inc (NYSE: BOOT) has seen a decline in its stock price by -0.40 in relation to its previous close of 79.73.
-However, the company has experienced a -4.41% decline in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-09-21 that Urban Outfitters (URBN), American Eagle (AEO), Abercrombie & Fitch (ANF) and Boot Barn Holdings (BOOT) have been focusing on the superior product strategy, the advancement of omnichannel capabilities and prudent capital investments.
+The stock price of Boot Barn Holdings Inc (NYSE: BOOT) has plunged by -2.82 when compared to previous closing price of 80.21, but the company has seen a -1.84% decline in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-10-04 that Boot Barn Holdings (BOOT) has emerged as an attractive investment prospect, driven by its robust fundamental drivers and strategic initiatives.

 Is It Worth Investing in Boot Barn Holdings Inc (NYSE: BOOT) Right Now?

-Boot Barn Holdings Inc (NYSE: BOOT) has a price-to-earnings ratio that is above its average at 14.56x. and a 36-month beta value of 2.34.
-Opinions on the stock are mixed, with 12 analysts rating it as a “buy,” 0 as “overweight,” 2 as “hold,” and 0 as “sell.”
+Boot Barn Holdings Inc (NYSE: BOOT) has a higher price-to-earnings ratio of 14.29x compared to its average ratio. compared to its average ratio and a 36-month beta value of 2.34.

-The average price predicted for Boot Barn Holdings Inc (BOOT) by analysts is $112.71, which is $14.36 above the current market price.
-The public float for BOOT is 29.66M, and at present, short sellers hold a 11.56% of that float.
-On September 28, 2023, the average trading volume of BOOT was 701.83K shares.
+The average price point forecasted by analysts for Boot Barn Holdings Inc (BOOT) is $112.71, which is $15.82 above the current market price.
+The public float for BOOT is 29.66M, and currently, short sellers hold a 11.56% ratio of that float.
+The average trading volume of BOOT on October 05, 2023 was 719.29K shares.

 BOOT’s Market Performance

-BOOT’s stock has seen a -4.41% decrease for the week, with a -10.10% drop in the past month and a -4.60% fall in the past quarter.
-The volatility ratio for the week is 2.83%, and the volatility levels for the past 30 days are at 2.92% for Boot Barn Holdings Inc The simple moving average for the past 20 days is -8.05% for BOOT’s stock, with a 1.17% simple moving average for the past 200 days.
+BOOT’s stock has seen a -1.84% decrease for the week, with a -12.27% drop in the past month and a -7.12% fall in the past quarter.
+The volatility ratio for the week is 4.07%, and the volatility levels for the past 30 days are at 3.07% for Boot Barn Holdings Inc The simple moving average for the last 20 days is -7.02% for BOOT stock, with a simple moving average of -1.25% for the last 200 days.

 Analysts’ Opinion of BOOT